PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Commit and push this implementation checkpoint.
 At resume, characterize the next adjacent non-store evidence boundary before production changes.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Late QKV prune-aware summary characterization

+The late QKV site is now fixed as one evidence triple: tensor-count snapshot, flagged raw QKV owner with prefix disabled, and strict prune-aware summary.
+The two consumed intermediate values are local to this triple, while the summary is unconsumed.
+Other default-policy raw-wrapper uses remain outside the scope.

+The focused contract passes for the current representation and has one strict xfail for `run_qkv_attention_summary(context, flags...)`.
+Sequential validation completed with `1 passed, 1 xfailed in 0.17s`; targeted Ruff, bytecode compilation, and whitespace checks passed.

+Commit and push this characterization separately.
+At resume, add the generic prune-aware owner, replace only this late triple, retain the raw lowerer wrapper and both default uses, and validate sequentially.
+Continue with commits and pushes only; never create, update, or reopen a pull request.